 ● The general structure of the CV (which you will fill in for each position).

-● The most outstanding achievements in the field of translation (so you don’t miss them when you change your resume).
+● The most recent and greatest achievements in the field of translation (so you don’t miss them when you change your resume).

 There are several CV templates available online, which can become the basis of your resume framework.